When you search for a term, for example

-Another advantage of the tokeniser is that you can now search for incomplete terms or names e.g. “alzhe” and get Alzheimer's disease and other terms (sub-types of Alzheime'rs or targets) related to thi disease, whereas in the past no results would have been returned at all.
+Another advantage of the tokeniser is that you can now search for incomplete terms or names e.g. “alzhe” and get Alzheimer's disease in addition to other terms (sub-types of Alzheimer's or drug targets) related to the disease, that would return no results before implementing the tokeniser.

 This is a much welcome improved on our search and autocomplete functionalities.
 However, a side effect of this implementation is that we now return a higher number of terms than we used to, some of them rather non-specific.
 If this affects your experience when using our Platform or if you want to discuss this further, please email us.